SonarSource/sonar-.net-documentation/doc/appendix-2.md

-﻿# Appendix 2: Configuring the MSBuild SonarQube Runner
+﻿# Appendix 2: Configuring the SonarQube Scanner for MSBuild

 ## Contents